MahjongPantheon/pantheon/README.md

-## Yggdrasil: docker-based Pantheon development environment
+## Mahjong Pantheon: automated statistics & assistance for japanese riichi mahjong sessions.

+Pantheon project consists of some submodules, each of those might be installed standalone (see instructions in folder of each submodule).
+To quickly run Pantheon locally using Docker, read further.

+Please use our [Bug tracker](https://pantheon.myjetbrains.com/youtrack/issues/PANTHEON) for error reports and feature requests.

 ### Preparations

-Yggdrasil works on *nix hosts (mac, linux, *bsd).
+Pantheon developer environment works on *nix hosts (mac, linux, *bsd).
 Windows-based systems are not supported (while it still MAY work, it is not tested at all, also you may want to try using it under WSL in Windows 10+).

 Make sure you have Docker installed and daemon running on your system.
-Also Yggdrasil expects PHP5+ to be installed on your host system for some minor needs.
+Also Pantheon expects PHP5+ to be installed on your host system for some minor needs.

-Next you should clone Yggdrasil repo with all of its submodules:
-`git clone --recursive git@github.com:MahjongPantheon/Yggdrasil.git`

-Note that if you're external collaborator of Pantheon project, you will need to fork & clone each submodule repo, and then edit `.gitmodules` file to match your new repos.
-Pull requests should be sent for every affected submodule.

 ### Running containers

-Note: on some linux distros almost every docker-related command should be run as root.
+_Note: on some linux distros almost every docker-related command should be run as root.
+If nothing happens, or error is displayed, try adding `sudo` before `make`._

 1. `make container` to build a pantheon container (this should be done every time Dockerfile is changed).
 2. `make run` to run the container and do all preparations inside of it (this should be done after each container shutdown).